websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/learning-to-rank.md

 Learning to Rank does not work with the [Sort widget](../search-pages-and-widgets/search-results/sorting-search-results.md).

-If you must use Learning to Rank in your Liferay instance, but must disable it on a particular Search page (perhaps to use the Sort widget),
+If LES Learning to Rank is deployed, but you must disable it on a particular Search page (perhaps to use the Sort widget),

 1. Add a [Low Level Search Options](../search-pages-and-widgets/understanding-low-level-search-options.md) widget to the Search page.